sap218/ocimido/README.md

 #### See :grey_exclamation: [Issues](https://github.com/sap218/ocular-immune-mediated-inflammatory-disease-ontology/issues)  for the term-tracker to submit a request (new term/change/suggestion)

-Following the MIRO guidelines for reporting on an ontology [1]
+Following the MIRO guidelines for reporting on an ontology [1].

 ---

 **A. The basics**
   * A.1 Ocular Immune-Mediated Inflammatory Diseases Ontology (OcIMIDo) v1.2.0.
-  * A.2 Ontology owner: Samantha C Pendleton (Institute of Cancer and Genomic Sciences, University of Birmingham, UK) [samanfapc@gmail.com](mailto:samanfapc@gmail.com).
-Tasanee Braithwaite (The Medical Eye Unit, St Thomas’ Hospital NHS Foundation Trust, London, UK) [tasaneebraithwaite@gmail.com](mailto:tasaneebraithwaite@gmail.com).
+  * A.2 Ontology owner: [Samantha C Pendleton](mailto:samanfapc@gmail.com) MSc (Institute of Cancer and Genomic Sciences, University of Birmingham, UK) & [Tasanee Braithwaite](mailto:tasaneebraithwaite@gmail.com) DM (The Medical Eye Unit, St Thomas’ Hospital NHS Foundation Trust, London, UK).
   * A.3 [Licence](https://github.com/sap218/ocimido/blob/master/LICENSE), which governs the permissions surrounding the ontology, https://creativecommons.org/licenses/by/3.0/.
   * A.4 Located in `ontology` directory: https://github.com/sap218/ocimido/blob/master/ontology/ocimido.owl.
   * A.5 GitHub repository: https://github.com/sap218/ocimido.